-Mike Kelly Highways and Traffic, Construction Management, Defence...
+Mike Kelly Construction Management, Water and Environmental, Defence...

 George Osborne is set to name the fast Manchester - Leeds rail link as a priority amid growing impatience from northern business.
 Sarah Green, of the CBI director is reported as having said: “We need to move from planning to delivery to maintain momentum.”